Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Open STAS on member server 192.168.20.9.

-Go to "STA Collector" tab,
+Go to the "STA Collector" tab,

 • "Sophos Appliances": the internal IP address of the Sophos Firewall, 192.168.20.251.
-If Sophos Firewall is in HA, please use interface IP address, not HA peer administration IP.
+If Sophos Firewall is in HA, use the interface IP address, not the HA peer administration IP.

 • "Workstation Polling Method": WMI is recommended